-During 2017, the City of Plattsburgh Water System was in compliance with applicable state drinking water regulations.
-Also, there were approximately 24 Boil Water Orders issued.
-Most, if not all, of these were issued as a precautionary measure due to system maintenance or repair.
+During 2020, the City of Plattsburgh Water System was in compliance with all applicable state drinking water monitoring and reporting regulations.
+Also, the city issued a total of 15 Boil Water Orders as a precautionary measure due to either system maintenance or repair.